-PROCESS OF ENTREPRENEURSHIP (W)
+ENT 330 PROCESS OF ENTREPRENEURSHIP (W)

 This course provides an in-depth discussion and analysis of the process of entrepreneurship.
-The focus in on two fundamental areas: business formation and the business plan.
-A thorough examination will be conducted of critical aspects, such as selecting the correct entity, intellectual property rights, legal considerations, and hiring.
-A comprehensive business plan will be developed based on the business idea of the individual student entrepreneur.
+The focus is on two fundamental areas: business formation and the business plan.
+A thorough examination will be conducted on critical aspects, such as selecting the correct entity, intellectual property rights, legal considerations, and hiring.
+A comprehensive business plan will be developed based on the business idea of an individual student entrepreneur.
 The development of the business plan includes guidance on how to present the idea and plan to investors.
 Prerequisites: ENT 301, ECO 211, BUS 303.
 Each semester.

-ENTREPRENEURSHIP PRACTICUM
+ENT 450 ENTREPRENEURSHIP PRACTICUM

 This course is designed to provide students with practical experience in an entrepreneurial setting.
 Through live business scenarios and/or business simulations, students will learn to recognize entrepreneurial opportunities as well as problems that impede the entrepreneurial process.
 The goal of this course is to help students apply what they learned in ENT 301 and ENT 330 in real-life and/or simulated business scenarios.
-Prerequisites: ENT 301, ENT 330.
+Prerequisites: ENT 301, 330.
 Each semester.

-INTRODUCTION TO EARTH SCIENCE
+ES 105 INTRODUCTION TO EARTH SCIENCE